 Being an artist who was born in the Post 80’s generation, do you think your art represents your generation’s new art movement?

-I don’t see myself falling under the so called “trendy” Chinese art movement, in my mind, my art itself is simple, which allows my mind to flow naturally.
+I don’t see myself falling under the so-called “trendy” Chinese art movement, in my mind, my art itself is simple, which allows my mind to flow naturally.
 I also hope that the audience sees and treats my art with an unbiased heart or an international perspective, and the symbolic representations of China or women (my artwork subject portraits woman) can be wiped out.

 I believe however that one’s background and history would reflect on the artwork subconsciously.
 Now and again, I see myself lingering on the teachings of Confucius (孔夫子).
-My favorite quote is Humility is the solid foundation of all virtues.
+My favourite quote is Humility is the solid foundation of all virtues.
 I am digesting its wisdom, and subconsciously transferring it to my sculpture making.